Scouts South Africa: Influence in South Africa

 Scouts South Africa teaches young people the importance of high morals.
 Former South African President and patron of Scouts South Africa, Nelson Mandela, said the following of the Scout Movement:

 In 2013, various Troops in the Western Cape Region took part in the first ever Mandela Day Community Service Project on Robben Island, where former Patron Nelson Mandela was jailed for 18 of 27 years in prison.
 This Mandela Day project was repeated in 2014 and 2017.

 Scouts South Africa is actively involved in community work, particularly in the rural areas of South Africa.
 In some rural areas, such as the greater Tzaneen area, there are Troops with over 100 Scouts.
 Rural Troops are often limited in their activities by funding and lack of equipment.
 Their programme focuses on educating the Scouts in becoming good citizens and in the dangers of HIV.
 Educating Scouts in HIV and AIDS is vitally important due to the large number of infections in both rural and urban areas of South Africa.

 National organisation

+Scouts South Africa is subdivided into Regions: